 What To Do if Your Pet Gets Lost

 Make flyers.
 Insert your flyers into sheet protectors to keep them safe from water.
-List your pet’s name, a description (including whether your pet was wearing collar, microchipped, etc.).
+List your pet’s name, and a description (including whether your pet was wearing a collar, microchipped, etc.).

 Put a picture of your pet on the flyer, and list your name(s) and phone number(s).
 If your pet is shy or timid, it is very helpful to list that info on the flyer as well.
 “DO NOT CHASE, CALL US IMMEDIATELY” is a great phrase to have on the flyer if your pet is shy/timid.
 Any pet will go into survival mode within a day or so of going missing.
 Chasing them only makes them more terrified and increases the risk that they will frantically dart out into traffic or hurt themselves.